 So, let’s recap.
 If you have 10 employees and ALL 10 of those employees are participating, then your total cost for the year is roughly $1,000 through 401GO.
 You cut that in half with the setup cost tax credit, so you are left with around $500.
 Now you add in the auto-enrollment tax credit $500 and BAM!
 You now have the most affordable 401(k) plan ever along with the technology and automation of an amazing provider like 401GO.

 Win.
 Win.
 Win.

-For more information on the free 401(k) plan, please reach out to email@example.com.
+For more information on the free 401(k) plan, please contact us.
 We’ll help answer any questions you may have.